Tim McGraw: Emotional Traffic and Curb Records lawsuit

 On January 2, 2011, McGraw announced plans for his Emotional Traffic Tour featuring opening acts Luke Bryan and The Band Perry.

-Sirius XM announced on March 30, 2011, that they would be launching Tim McGraw radio, a commercial-free music channel devoted to McGraw's music, and featuring an in-depth interview with McGraw as well.
+SiriusXM announced on March 30, 2011, that they would be launching Tim McGraw radio, a commercial-free music channel devoted to McGraw's music, and featuring an in-depth interview with McGraw as well.
 As of fall 2010, McGraw had finished work on the album Emotional Traffic, his last album with Curb Records.
 On May 13, 2011, Curb Records filed a breach-of-contract suit against McGraw.
 The label alleged that McGraw recorded tracks for his Emotional Traffic album too early prior to its delivery to the label.
 Several days later, McGraw filed a counter suit against the label seeking advance payment and recording-fund reimbursement, unspecified damages, and a jury trial.
 A trial was scheduled to begin in July 2012.
 In November 2011, a judge granted McGraw permission to record music for another label, ending his relationship with Curb Records that began in 1990.
 A few hours after the ruling, Curb released "Better Than I Used to Be", the first single from Emotional Traffic.
 The album was released on January 24, 2012.